zuzuleinen/wallet-service/README.md

 ```shell
 go run cmd/consumer/main.go
 ```
-You can go with the much faster batch consumer:
+Or, you can go with the much faster batch consumer:
 ```shell
 go run cmd/batch-consumer/main.go
 ```